washingtonyachtclub/documents/WYC_By-Laws.md

 The Executive Council may permanently redistribute the monies held in any Fund at their discretion.

 ### Budget Categories
 Expenditures and budgets shall be tracked based on defined categories and shall be drawn from specific Funds.
-Purchases for the Keelboat Fleet shall be drawn from the Keelboat Fund and the purchase of boats that are not Keelboats will be drawn from the New Boat Fund.
+Purchases for the Keelboat Fleet shall be drawn from the Keelboat Fund.
 All other purchases will be drawn from the General Fund unless otherwise directed.

 ### Approval of Exceeding Expenditures
 Requests for expenditures exceeding the budgeted amount in any budget category must first receive approval by the General Membership or the Executive Council.
 They must be posted to the wyc_info@u.washington.edu email list 7 days prior to the meeting where the vote to approve will take place.